Robots took over Russian position - could be historic

 “The occupiers surrendered, and the operation was carried out without infantry and without losses on our side,” Volodymyr Zelenskyy writes on X about the unmanned capture of a Russian position - according to the president, the first such in the Ukrainian war.

 Lars Forssell, a FOI researcher specializing in unmanned aerial systems and drone protection, emphasizes that much is unknown regarding the specific operation.
-He says it could be historic.
+But it could be historic.

-I am not aware of any unmanned ground vehicles and flying vehicles previously occupying a fortified enemy position in a “real war,” so to speak.
+I am not aware of any unmanned ground or aerial vehicles previously occupying a fortified enemy position in a "real war," so to speak.

-At the same time, he says, it is not unexpected.
+At the same time, it is not unexpected.

 I'm not really surprised.
-Unmanned systems, both on the ground and in the air, are advancing and becoming more and more capable.
+Unmanned systems, both on the ground and in the air, are advancing and becoming increasingly capable.

-Nowadays, there are unmanned ground robots controlled by AI - completely without human intervention - but Forssell guesses that in the Ukraine case it is about remote-controlled systems.
+Nowadays, there are unmanned ground robots controlled by AI - completely without human intervention - but Forssell guesses that in the Ukrainian case it is about remote-controlled systems.

 It depends on how complicated the terrain is, whether it's very large rocks or open fields, he says.